 Gateway to College is a dual enrollment program at Holyoke Community College where high school students who have dropped out (or are at risk of dropping out) take college classes for credit in both high school and college; they graduate from their sending districts.
-HCC's Gateway is in its fourth year, and is part of a national network that includes 35 programs in 20 states.
-We have graduated 60 students from eight different local districts, and anticipate another 30+ graduates by the end of summer 2012.
+HCC's Gateway is in its sixth year, and is part of a national network that includes 43 programs in 22 states.
+We have graduated over 100 students from eight different local districts, and anticipate another 30+ graduates by the end of summer 2014.
 On average, Gateway students complete high school with 24 college credits.
 Most Gateway graduates continue in college.
 We had unprecedented success with Springfield students this year.
 Of the 29 students enrolled with Gateway in September 2011, 26 are on track to graduate by August.

 Our students range from 16-21.
 Most had a high school GPA below 2.0.
 Some had left school entirely, while others were behind their cohort and unlikely to complete.
 Students complete an in-depth application process with Gateway, including essays, testing, and a personal interview.
 The three most critical pieces of the application process are the ability to read at the 8th grade level, the genuine desire to finish high school, and a commitment to the change necessary to be successful college students.

 Gateway is rigorous.
 Students take a fulltime college course load, with classes that match their high school requirements, MCAS needs, and career interests.
 Many also take classes using PLATO (credit recovery).
-They attend classes in four terms: fall, intersession (January), spring and summer.
+They attend classes in five terms: fall, intersession (January), spring, Maymester (May), and summer.
 They need to meet the same standards as students on federal financial aid: successful completion of 67% of attempted courses, with a minimum 2.0 GPA.